-Slide #50: Implementation: Questions for Consideration
+Slide #51: Implementation: Questions for Consideration

-- Explain to the participants that it's "Moving Day."
-They have spent 2 days in a professional development event, learning, reflecting, and practicing. - Imagine they are packing all their knowledge and experience into boxes to be put on a moving truck to go back to their setting. - > Ask them to think about who will meet them to help them unpack. - What is their strategy for unpacking? - Which boxes do they need right away? - Which boxes don't need to be unpacked just yet? - What unpacking can they do alone, and which boxes need more people to unload and unpack?
+- ➤ Explain to the participants that it's "Moving Day."
+They have spent a good amount of time in a professional development event, learning, reflecting, and practicing. - Imagine they are packing all their knowledge and experience into boxes to be put on a moving truck to go back to their setting. - Ask them to think about who will meet them to help them unpack. - What is their strategy for unpacking? - Which boxes do they need right away? - Which boxes don't need to be unpacked just yet? - What unpacking can they do alone, and which boxes need more people to unload and unpack?